Menu

 return "fallback_handler"

-How Do You Build a Decision-Making Workflow End-to-End?
+How Do You Build a Two-Stage Decision Flow?

 Let’s put it all together.
-We’ll build a customer service agent that routes in two stages.
-First by topic (billing, tech, or general).
-Then by tone.
-Angry customers get escalated no matter what the issue is.
+We’ll make a support agent that routes twice: first by topic, then by mood.
+Angry users get bumped up — no matter what they asked about.

-The state holds five fields: the query, its category, a sentiment tag, the response, and an escalation flag.
+The state holds the query, its topic tag, a mood tag, the reply text, and a flag for whether it got bumped.

 python